Skip to main content

 New York is a major issuer of municipal bonds

-As is the case with all states, the State of New York itself is not authorized to file for Chapter 9 bankruptcy.
-New York State does, however, allow most of its political subdivisions (with the exception of school districts) to file.
-Even so, New York State has a track record of imposing state financial control boards on its troubled subdivisions before things reach such a point.
+Even so, New York State has a track record of imposing state financial control boards on its troubled subdivisions before conditions reach such a point.
 Examples include New York City in the 1970s, Yonkers in the 1980s and Buffalo in the early 2000s.
 While a government entity can default without filing Chapter 9 (and, conversely, file Chapter 9 and continue to pay its bonded debt), New York State is nowhere near that for reasons outlined below.

 The state itself issues debt under a variety of programs, including general obligations and dedicated revenue obligations.
 Most New York State debt is well-secured.

 The state’s general obligation (GO) bonds carry the state’s strongest security pledge.
 New York State GO bonds are rated Aa1 by Moody’s, AA+ by Standard and Poor’s and AA+ by Fitch.
 Prior to issuance, GO debt of the state of New York must be approved by the citizens of New York State in a general election.
-Under Article VII, Section 16 of the New York State constitution, if state GO debt service is not paid, the state controller is required to set aside sufficient funds from the first revenues received by the General Fund to pay that debt service.
-New York State GO debt does not need a formal appropriation or enacted budget to get paid, and, in essence, enjoys a constitutionally protected first lien on taxes levied on the 11th largest economy in the world.
+Under Article VII, Section 16 of the New York State constitution, if state GO debt service is not paid, the state comptroller is required to set aside sufficient funds from the first revenues received by the general fund to pay that debt service.
+New York State GO debt does not need a formal appropriation or enacted budget to get paid, and, in essence, enjoys a constitutionally protected first lien on taxes levied on the 10th largest economy in the world.

 Two largest debt programs are secured by dedicated taxes